 Muscle dysmorphia – This arises out of an extreme preoccupation with muscle appearance.
 The disorder affects males the most.
 Affected individuals think they are too lean, too skinny, or less muscular.
 This may cause them to increase their food intake unreasonably.

 Orthorexia Nervosa – This is a term credited to Steven Bratman.
 It is a condition characterized by an obsession with healthy foods.
-People with orthorexia Nervosa avoid all unhealthy foods to the extent of this having undesired effects on them.
+People with Orthorexia Nervosa avoid all unhealthy foods to the extent that this has undesired effects on them.

 Other Specified Feeding or Eating Disorder (OSFED) – This is an eating disorder that does not meet the full criteria for anorexia nervosa, bulimia nervosa, or binge eating disorder, as stipulated in the mental disorder manual DSM-5.
 An example is atypical anorexia nervosa, which meets all criteria for anorexia nervosa, except being medically underweight.